Capella, Queensland: Amenities

 Capella Aquatic Centre is a swimming pool and fitness complex at 107 Peak Downs Street (23.0883°S 148.0243°E).
 It has swimming pools, waterslides, gymnasium and squash courts, as well as a cafe and barbeque facilities.

 The Capella branch of the Queensland Country Women's Association meets at the QCWA Hall at 87 Peak Downs Street (23.0870°S 148.0237°E).

 Holy Spirit Anglican Church is at 32 Conran Street (corner of Burn Street, 23.0855°S 148.0266°E).
 It is within the Clermont Parish of the Anglican Church Central Queensland.

 St Joseph's Catholic Church is at 59 Abor Street (23.0848°S 148.0242°E).
-It is within the Capella Tieri Roman Catholic Diocese of Rockhampton.
+It is within the Capella Tieri parish of the Roman Catholic Diocese of Rockhampton.

 Capella Uniting Church is at 43 Huntley Street (23.0834°S 148.0251°E).

 Events

 There is an annual campdraft event in March as part of a larger regional program of campdraft events.

 The Capella Show is held annually in May.

 The Capella Polocrosse Carnival is held annually in July.

 The Capella Cattledogs are the local rugby union team which compete in the Central Highlands Rugby Union competition which runs from March to September.

 The Peak Downs Pirates are local rugby league team which compete in the Central Highlands Rugby League competition.